AidanW-98/AidanMcKenzie/aidan-mckenzie/_posts/2024-07-12-fairytales-and-firesides.markdown

 I didn't learn much about what I'd be doing before arriving, and it wasn't even clear 2 days after arriving.
 But what I did know was that I was to be part of the *The Underground Piano Bar*:

 - This is a well-fabled hidden stage at Glastonbury Music Festival which has been going on for I think 30 years now.
-- The entertainment consists of a mix `(better word for mix)` of music, poetry, theatre, storytelling, and anything Irish.
+- The entertainment consists of a concoction of music, poetry, theatre, storytelling, and anything Irish.
 Many acts are booked, but open mic contributions inevitably appear too - even I could be offered!
 - The stage itself is hidden in the forest; a big hole in the ground with a make shift stage and seats made from logs, covered by a blacked out wooden ceiling and lit by hanging candles.
 - The stage seats about 60 people, but every year word travels fast about a hidden stage and there can be queues lasting for hours to try and get one of these magic seats.
 - Our location was secret; no one is permitted to tell others about this and if asked - we'd be encouraged to lie.